n3wang/general-docs-public/content/K1 - cfa/Kaplan notes/M2 - Discounted Cash Flow Valuation.md

 x??

  Given a holding period return of R , the continuously compounded rate of return is:
 A) $e^R-1$.
 B) $\ln (1+R)$.
 C) $\ln (1+R)-1$.
+:p the continuously compounded rate  is...
 ??x
  $\ln (1+R)$